hamzahap/hamzahap/README.md

 ### Hi there 👋

-I'm Hamzah Punjabi, a Computer Science student studying at MUN in St. John's, NL, Canada.
+I'm Hamzah Punjabi, a Computer Science major currently in my final year at Memorial University of Newfoundland in St. John's, NL, Canada.
+I'm passionate about all things tech-related and have been honing my skills in programming, software development, and problem-solving throughout my academic journey.
+Looking forward to connecting with like-minded individuals and exploring new opportunities in the field!

 ## 🔭 I'm currently working on